Student Engagement – Active versus Passive Learning

 Unfortunately, passive learning also occurs in a number of ways in the classroom.

-Students are sitting at their desks without a spiral notebook or paper on their desk and a pencil in their hand as the teacher talks or reads to them.
+Students are sitting at their desks without a spiral notebook or paper on their desk and a pencil in their hand as the teacher talks to them.

 There a lot of activity in the classroom, but limited accountable learning is occurring.